 Can I Have Sex When I Have a Yeast Infection?

-A: If you have a yeast infection, try to avoid having vaginal sex, receiving oral sex, or putting anything in your vagina until your infection goes away.
+A: It’s best to avoid having vaginal sex, receiving oral sex or putting anything in your vagina until your yeast infection goes away.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Yeast infections cause vulvar swelling and redness, vaginal itching, painful urination and sex, and a white, clumpy, odorless vaginal discharge.
-When the vulva is affected, you may have little or no discharge and tiny “cuts” around the clitorus, vaginal opening or vulva.
+With a yeast infection, you’re likely to experience a range of unpleasant and uncomfortable symptoms like vaginal irritation, itching and a white, clumpy, odorless vaginal discharge.
+Yeast infections also cause vulvar swelling and redness.
+In some cases when the vulva is affected you may see little or no discharge but can still develop tiny “cuts” around the clitoris, vaginal opening or vulva.

 — Ob/Gyn Oluwatosin Goje, MD